 This is a tall order for a 250-word essay, so brevity and efficient use of language will be critical here.
 The adcom is looking for an applicant who can present her career as a coherent whole, and demonstrate that she has been on an upward trajectory since the outset.
 While it would be ideal for you to include some comments on lessons learned and skills gained over the course of your career, the primary focus should be touching upon each full-time post you’ve held, explaining the reasons behind each move you’ve made and commenting on increases and changes in responsibility.

-Making an appearance on the INSEAD application for the second year in a row, this recently added question is truly a sign of the times.
-Acknowledging the challenging economic climate and high unemployment rates throughout even the world’s largest economies, INSEAD provides a space for candidates who are not currently employed to discuss how they have been spending their time.
-While this question does signal that being out of work does not equate to being uncompetitive for admission to INSEAD, it falls to the applicant to demonstrate that he or she is still actively developing skills, forging connections, and making progress toward his or her career goals.
+For the third year in a row, the INSEAD essay set has included a question affording unemployed applicants the space to explain their situation, truly a sign of the times and continued challenges facing even the world’s largest economies.
+This year, however, the essay is optional, and the prompt’s wording has broadened significantly to simply designate that applicants can make use of this space.
+Applicants would do well to demonstrate that they are still actively developing skills, forging connections, and making progress toward their career goals.
 This essay is therefore a great place to discuss increased involvement in volunteer work, attendance at conferences and professional development workshops, efforts to secure short-term pre-MBA employment, and other plans for making the most of your time between applying and beginning the program at INSEAD.

 Essay 1.
 Give a candid description of yourself, stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors, which have influenced your personal development, giving examples when necessary.
 (600 words maximum)